Walk Amongst the Giants

 Most people visit San Francisco for its urban and marine life, but some also come for its wildlife.
 Situated just outside the city on Mount Tamalpais, Muir Woods National Monument is a must-see attraction for visiting nature lovers.
-The 554-acre forest is home to a rare proliferation of old-growth coastal redwoods, one of the few remaining stands in the San Francisco Bahttps://www.nps.gov/muwo/index.htmy Area.
-These hoary giants can grow hundreds of feet tall and some are aged more than a millennia!
+The 554-acre forest is home to a rare proliferation of old-growth coastal redwoods, one of the few remaining stands in the San Francisco Bay Area.
+These hoary giants can grow hundreds of feet tall, and some are aged more than a millennium!
 In terms of sheer majestic splendor, the city’s most elaborate high-rises can’t hold a candle to these natural skyscrapers.

 Muir Woods’ main hiking trail is a 2-mile paved/boardwalk loop that leads hikers into the heart of the old-growth forest alongside Redwood Creek.
-From the main trail, serious hikers can divert to a number of unpaved walking trails that extend into neighboring Mt.
+From the main path, serious hikers can divert to several unpaved walking trails that extend into neighboring Mt.
 Tamalpais State Park.
 Additionally, there’s an ADA-accessible half-mile trail that loops through Founders Grove.

 At the Muir Woods Visitor Center, guests can browse educational exhibits on redwood ecology and purchase books and gifts from the store.
-Also, the Muir Woods Trading Company café and gift shop provides deli food items and souvenirs.
-Restrooms are located in the entrance plaza and the café.
+Also, the Muir Woods Trading Company café and gift shop provide deli food items and souvenirs.
+Youll find restrooms located in the entrance plaza and the café.